Deborah Byrd

 Deborah Byrd (born March 1, 1951, in San Antonio, Texas) is an American science journalist.
 She is editor-in-chief of EarthSky, which presents science news and night sky information.
 The website served more than 21 million users in 2019, according to Google Analytics.

 Early life

 On March 1, 1951, Byrd was born in San Antonio, Texas.
-Byrd's father was Kenneth Byrd, a long-time editor of the now-defunct San Antonio Light.
+Her father was Kenneth Byrd, a long-time editor of the now-defunct newspaper, San Antonio Light.
 Her mother, Rosetta Schroeder Byrd, was a painter.